Dad with his family around the time of his conscription

 Dad is to the far left

 The men obviously had good times at the camp too.
 Some of the entries reflect this sense of fun and are just plain silly.
 Peter Koop from Ruthven wrote to my father-in-law Cornelius, whose nickname was Cornie…..Cornie, Cornie in a tub, Cornie, Cornie forgot the plug.
 Oh my gosh!
 Oh, the pain!
 There goes Cornie down the drain.

 Many of the pages express the hope that the men will be able to keep in touch with each other in the coming years.
 Delton Bast from Milverton writes When rocks and hills divide us, and you no more I see, Just grab a pen or pencil and drop a line to me.

 The men must have played baseball for recreation in the camp because one page in Dad’s autograph book records the players on a team called The Dynamites.
-On a previous page Cornelius is listed as the team manager but on this page he has been designated as the short stop (ss).
+On a previous page, Cornelius is listed as the team manager but on this page, he has been designated as the shortstop (ss).

-Obviously, his time spent in the conscientious objectors camp was meaningful to him since he has kept this souvenir of that experience for nearly 70 years.
+Obviously, his time spent in the conscientious objectors camp was meaningful to him since he kept this souvenir of that experience for more than 70 years.